Car insurance costs an average of $1,315 per year in Tennessee. Learn more about the factors that impact your premiums.

 |State Minimum — $500 Comprehensive/Collision||$1,176|

-If you are looking for a better deal on auto insurance, it's worth policy shopping to find reasonably priced coverage that fits your needs.
+If you are looking for a better deal on auto insurance, it's worth comparing policies to find reasonably priced coverage that fits your needs.